Skip to main content

 Apply at ClearValue Lending

 ClearValue Lending works with dessert franchise operators on SBA and equipment financing structures.
 Apply at Find my match.
-Your file routes to one matched lender.
+Your file routes to the funding partners best matched to your file.
 Use our SBA loan payment calculator to model monthly payments.
+See the full small business financing guide for how SBA, equipment, and working-capital options compare.

 Sources